gardener/ops-toolbelt/README.md

 DOTFILES_USER=root DOTFILES_HOME=/root/dotfiles
 ```

-You can then add personal configurations to your `ops-toolbelt` container for tools like `kubectl`, `gardenctl`, `gcloud` and so on ...
+You can then add personal configurations to your `ops-toolbelt` container for tools like `kubectl`, `gcloud` and so on ...

 #### Running the ops-toolblet as privileged pod on a node
 Get the names of the nodes on your cluster and then run `hacks/ops-pod` with the node you want to start the pod on: